Sell for Half a Billion & Get NothingMar 04, 2021

 Every founder should learn from this disastrous scenario the importance of building a very healthy, fundable startup.
 A healthy, vibrant startup draws more investors during fundraising.
 The competition gives founders the leverage to negotiate for more founder-friendly terms.
 Healthy startups get better valuations, better terms, and raise funds with much less effort.

 Building a healthy startup requires great execution.
 Great execution involves doing dozens of tasks and processes the right way.
 Learn how to execute well with our premium startup training.
-If you are new to our startup training, we recommend starting by watching the preview of our funding strategy class, located in our free members area.
+If you are new to our startup training, we recommend starting by watching the 7 Keys to Triple Your Startup Payout, located in our Basic Tier.

 For more detail on liquidation preferences, refer to chapter 11 in our book.
 Good luck building your own healthy, fundable startup!